-As reliable as joint replacement surgery can be, a variety of problems can occur early and late to create trouble for the joint replacement patient.
-We’ll go through a few of the most common issues and outline the general treatment algorithms below, but if you or someone you love is experiencing problems with a previously replaced hip or knee, we recommend a thorough evaluation in our office.
-Such a consultation begins with the patient acquiring for us some critical information dating back to the time of the original surgery.
+As reliable as joint replacement surgery can be, a variety of problems can occur which creates trouble for the joint replacement patient.
+We’ll go through a few of the most common issues and outline the general treatment algorithms below, but if you or someone you love is experiencing problems with a previously replaced hip or knee, we recommend a thorough in-person evaluation.
+Such a consultation begins with the patient gathering some critical information dating back to the time of the original surgery.
 The items we need include:

 - A copy of the operative note dictated by the surgeon